-Note: The Ginis in this figure correspond to the benchmark case.
+Note: The Gini reductions and effectiveness indicatos in this figure correspond to the benchmark case.
+Reduction in Gini is the percent change between the market and disposable (final) income Ginis for Direct Transfers (All Transfers).
 For definitions of effectiveness indicators see the Appendix.
 For definitions of income concepts see Diagram 1 and the Appendix.

 Figure 7 shows the reductions in the headcount index and the effectiveness of spending at reducing poverty.
-Paraguay performs worse than the seven other countries in terms of poverty reduction, and it also has a low effectiveness of every dollar it spends on poverty reduction (the lowest at the \$4 PPP per day poverty line and second-lowest at \$2.50 PPP per day).
+Paraguay performs worse than the seven other countries in terms of poverty reduction, and it also has a low effectiveness of every dollar it spends (the lowest at the \$4 PPP per day poverty line and third-lowest at \$2.50 PPP per day).